 Imagine you're at a bake sale, and you have 256 cookies to pack into boxes.
-If each box holds 12 cookies, how many boxes will you need?
+Also, if each box holds 12 cookies, how many boxes will you need?
 This is where the skill of dividing 3-digit numbers by 2-digit numbers comes in handy.
 It might seem daunting at first, but with a few simple steps and a bit of practice, you can master this essential math skill.

 Dividing 3-digit numbers by 2-digit numbers is a fundamental arithmetic operation that builds upon simpler division concepts.
 This skill is not only crucial for academic success in mathematics but also has practical applications in everyday life, from managing finances to planning events.
 Whether you're splitting the cost of a pizza with friends or figuring out how many rows of chairs you need for a school play, understanding this division method will empower you to solve a wide range of real-world problems with confidence and precision.